Strength training guides

 Is a 70 kg Bench Press Good at 13?
 Bodyweight Context + AAP Safety

 Yes — 70 kg / 154 lb at 13 is unusually strong at typical bodyweights, above-typical-beginner at heavier.
-AAP recommends teens avoid maximal lifts.
-Submax estimation only.
+StrengthMath teen-mode policy: submax-first, no max testing in calculator output.

 Is a 100 kg Bench Press Good at 16?
 Bodyweight Context + AAP Safety